 Deadline: May 7th

-To honor the founder of the University of Washington’s Disability Studies Program, the Dennis Lang Award grants $500 to deserving undergraduate or graduate students on any UW campus who are devoted to resolving social injustices against people with disabilities.
-Eligible candidates must be taking at least one disability studies course with a minimum “B” average.
-To apply, submit a resume or curriculum vitae, academic transcript, and brief personal statement of activist endeavors.
+The Dennis Lang Award honors the founder of the University of Washington’s Disability Studies Program.
+It grants $500 to deserving undergraduate or graduate students on any UW campus.
+They must be devoted to resolving social injustices against people with disabilities.
+Eligible candidates must be taking at least one disability studies course with a minimum B average.
+To apply, submit:

 Contact